-- Excess moisture promotes the growth and spread of mold, mildew, fungi, bacteria, and viruses.
+Excess moisture promotes the growth and spread of mold, mildew, fungi, bacteria, and viruses.
 These contaminants diminish indoor air quality, causing illness, and can also cause damage to your home.

-- When indoor humidity levels are too high, asthma and allergy sufferers may experience worse or more frequent symptoms.
+When indoor humidity levels are too high, asthma and allergy sufferers may experience worse or more frequent symptoms.

-- High humidity indoors causes the home to feel muggy.
+High humidity indoors causes the home to feel muggy.
 You may notice visible condensation on windows and walls.
 Mugginess can leave you feeling hot and uncomfortable, turning up the air conditioning and expending more energy when just an adjustment in humidity levels are required.
 This causes more energy to be consumed unnecessarily, increasing your energy bills.

-- When indoor air is too dry, asthma and allergy symptoms can worsen.
+When indoor air is too dry, asthma and allergy symptoms can worsen.
 Cold and flu viruses may spread more rapidly, and you may be more prone to sinus infections.
-You may suffer dry skin, chapped lips, and dry air passageways.
+You may suffer from dry skin, chapped lips, and dry air passageways.

-- Dry air causes your body to feel colder, despite a warm indoor temperature.
+Dry air causes your body to feel colder, despite a warm indoor temperature.
 The dry air pulls moisture from your skin, leaving you colder and forcing you to turn up the temperature to stay comfortable.
-Therefore, more energy is expended to heat the home, when a boost in humidity could have kept you comfortable for less.
+Therefore, more energy is expended to heat the home when a boost in humidity could have kept you comfortable for less.